elliewhite-usgs/pub-daily/README.md

 ## Roadmap
 This work includes:
 1) data processed for 19 California basins where unimpaired flows have been constructed.
 2) record of how to build LM, GLM, RF, and NN models.
-The NN models include: a sequential model where sequences are in time and for each basin, a sequential model where sequences are only in time, LSTM models where sequences are across a rolling window.
+The NN models include: a sequential model where sequences are in time and for each basin, a sequential model where sequences are only in time, many-to-one LSTM models where sequences are across a rolling window.
-3) various loss functions applied to NN models
+3) various loss functions applied to NN models.
 4) various resampling strategies used to evaluate model error.

 Future work can improve predictions by: